 1. Make your work space work for you:

 If you are in a cubicle or shared work space, try less permanent ways to personalize or set yourself up in a comfortable way each day to fit your needs.
+Make sure you are comfortable.
+Also, make sure you have good ergonomics to keep your body happy.

 I feel like I do my best work when I’m in a space I enjoy and feel comfortable in.